February 2025

 November 2022

-On the 4th of November 2022 Southern Responses to Displacement project, Prof Elena Fiddian-Qasmiyeh, delivered the NCHS Annual Lecture at the Norwegian Centre for Humanitarian Studies.
+On the 4th of November 2022, Prof. Elena Fiddian-Qasmiyeh, delivered the NCHS Annual Lecture at the Norwegian Centre for Humanitarian Studies.
 In the lecture, Prof. Fiddian-Qasmiyeh proposes ‘moving beyond, or even against, what I conceptualise as “the humanitarian grain”, including by exploring what can be gained both analytically and in practical terms by setting aside the ‘humanitarian frame’, and instead focusing on multi-scalar responses to displacement.
 Going beyond my earlier project to ‘write the Other into humanitarianism’ Listen to the lecture here.

 July 2022